0121 746 3360

 Aside from coping with the grief of losing their partner they will not be able to:

-- Access any accounts in your name or
+- Access any accounts in your sole name or

-- Conduct any business in your name until they have been granted probate.
+- Conduct any business in your name until they have been appointed administrator.

-This means that if the mortgage was paid from your account, the mortgage will not be paid.
+This means that if the mortgage was paid from an account held in your sole name, the mortgage will not be paid.

 Write a Will to Protect your Mortgage

-If the mortgage is in your name then your partner/spouse will be unable to discuss this with the building society because it is all in your name; this applies to all household bills.
+If the mortgage is in your name then your bank or building society will be unable to discuss this with your spouse or partner; this applies to all household bills.
 Your partner will not only have to cope with the grief from losing you, they will also have financial worries to cope with.

-This can be easily avoided by making a will, so why put your spouses or partner through this?
+This can be easily avoided by making a will, so why put your spouse or partner through this?
 For more information contact our experienced team today.

 Have you re-married?

-Did you realise that your ex-husband or wife may still be able to claim on your estate?
+Did you realise that your ex-husband or wife may still be able to make a claim on your estate?

 Write a Will to Protect your Children

-Protect your new spouse and children by utilising our will writing services.
+Protect your children and new spouse by utilising our will writing services.
 Contact us today to ensure you have all of your assets covered.

 Are you Single?

-If you are single you may think that there is not much point in making a will but:
+If you are single you may think that there is no point in making a will but:

 - Who will sort out your affairs?